babybench/2025/faq.md

 ## What do I get if I win?

-The winning team of the BabyBench Competition will receive a **€150 prize** and will receive a certificate at the IEEE ICDL conference.
+The winning team of the BabyBench Competition will receive a **€150 prize**.
+All finalists will receive a certificate at the IEEE ICDL conference.

 ## Can I publish work based on my BabyBench submission?